 Creamy Root Beer Float Popsicles are such a fun summer dessert.
-They are easy to make with only 2 ingredients.
-The perfect treat to eat during the summer heat.
-Come on in and I’ll share my recipe for this delicious popsicle…
+They are easy to make with only two ingredients.
+It’s the perfect treat to eat during the summer heat.

 Root Beer Float Popsicles